d-terrell/Spotipi-Recreation/README.md

 ```
 - If SSH is running, you should see that it is active:

--- insert photo of ssh status --
+-- insert photo of SSH status --

-3. Connect to Pi from Computer via SSH:
+3. Connect to Pi from the Computer via SSH:

 - On the computer type in the cmd prompt:
 ```
 ssh pi@your_pi_zero_ip
 ```
-- In my case it was:
+- In my case, it was:

 ```
 ssh donna@192.168.1.30